yuvalmGS/gigaspaces-wiki-jekyll/product_overview/caching-scenarios.markdown

 ![side_cache-lazy-localcache.jpg](/attachment_files/side_cache-lazy-localcache.jpg)

 The client cache size is limited to the client process heap size.
-The client-side cache is updated automaticaly once the master copy of the object within the IMDG is updated.
+The client-side cache is updated automatically once the master copy of the object within the IMDG is updated.
 The client cache can be implemented using the following configurations:

 - [Local Cache]({%latestjavaurl%}/local-cache.html) - On-demand client cache loading data based on client activity.
 This type of client cache evicts data once the client available memory drops below a configurable value.
 - [Local View]({%latestjavaurl%}/local-view.html) - Pre-fetch client cache loading data based on set of SQL queries.
 This client cache does not evict data.
 This client cache is designed to be read-only and support both queries and reads based on ID.